|Nutrition Facts (per serving)|

 Even if your cast iron pan is perfectly seasoned, you do want to use some oil.
 The reason for this is that while the surface of the pan may appear very smooth, it is full of pockmarks and divots on the microscopic level.
 The oil fills in those divots and helps transfer heat evenly from the pan to the food.
 Opt for a neutral-tasting oil with a high smoke point to avoid a burnt taste); extra-virgin olive oil and butter cannot withstand the high temperatures required.

-During cooking, flipping the steaks more than once is not necessary, but when you're first learning how to cook a steak, you can flip it every minute or so to ensure you're getting a good, equal sear.
+During cooking, flipping the steaks more than once is not necessary, but when you're first learning how to cook a steak, you can flip it every minute or so to ensure you're getting a good, even sear.

 How Long to Cook Steak